djangopbx/djangopbx-install.sh/README.md

 cd /usr/src/djangopbx-install
 wget https://raw.githubusercontent.com/djangopbx/djangopbx-install.sh/master/install.sh
 ```
-Make any modifications to the [config] section of the script.
-The run it:
+Modify the script to suit your requirements.
+The Configuration Section of the script is a good place to start.
+Then simply run it and follow the prompts:
 ```sh
 ./install.sh
 ```